mvellandi/journal-old/_posts/2011-03-18-bmw-video-content-marketing-future-mobility-campaign.md

 ---
-title: Activate the Future (of Mobility), by BMW
+title: "Activate the Future (of Mobility), by BMW"
+layout: post
 date: 2011-03-18T12:04:13+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Neat content marketing campaign around the upcoming release of the BMWi and ActiveE cars, by filming a four-part video series around the future of mobility
 categories: